kartoza/docker-mapproxy/README.md

 * `PRODUCTION`=Boolean value to indicate if you need to run develop server or using uwgi
 * `MAPPROXY_DATA_DIR`=path to store all mapproxy configs
 * `MULTI_MAPPROXY`=Boolean value to indicate if you need to run multi mapproxy.
 Defaults to false
+* `LOGGING`=Boolean value to indicate if you need to activate logging.
+Useful when using uwsgi (not in multi-app mode)

 # Mounting Configs